xpcoffee/xpcoffee.github.io/_posts/2020-02-16-musical-modes.md

 | **VI**  | **Aeolian (natural minor)** |   m   |  dim  |   M   |   m   |   m   |   M   |   M   |
 | **VII** | **Locrian**                 |  dim  |   M   |   m   |   m   |   M   |   M   |   m   |

+Observations:

+ - There are 2 consecutive major chords in each mode.
+Their position w.r.t the root chord (a.k.a the I chord) is a good sign of what mode we're playing in. **e.g.** If your 1 chord is major and you play a major 7 chord, you're in Myxolidian.
+If your 1 and 2 chords are Major, you're in Lydian.
+ - There are 3 major chords, even in minor scales.
+By focussing on them, it's possible to still play major/"happy" sounding chords, while allowing someone to solo using a minor scale. **e.g.** In Aeolian, you can focus on the 3, 6 and 7 chords, all of which are major, alongside with the minor 1 chord to make a more uplifting chord progression, despite being in the minor key.